official-stockfish/Stockfish/Readme.md

   * Copying.txt, a text file containing the GNU General Public License.

-  * src/, a subdirectory containing the full source code, including a Makefile that can be used to compile Stockfish on Unix-like systems.
+  * src, a subdirectory containing the full source code, including a Makefile that can be used to compile Stockfish on Unix-like systems.
 For further information about how to compile Stockfish yourself read section below.